 - DHS will distribute further information on how to use the new system as the agency draws closer to the date of implementation.

-What if Petition is not Selected?
+What happens if your petition is not selected?

 For the 2019 filings, if a petition is not selected, it will receive a rejection notice and all filing fee checks will be returned.
 If you anticipate hiring foreign workers in a specialty occupation, now is the time to start the visa petition process to ensure that your petition is ready to be filed by April 1, 2019.